mahozad/vectors/README.md

 It seems that browsers do NOT (yet) support mesh gradients

+---

+For help on how to use SVG images on GitHub see [this post](https://stackoverflow.com/q/13808020)

+---

 To reference files from other wikipedia languages prefix its name with the language code.
 For example [[fa:logo.svg]].
 See [this help page](https://en.wikipedia.org/wiki/Help:Interlanguage_links) for more info